karapetian/order-service/README.md

 The main domain is the Order object.
 There are also Customer and OrderItem.

+## How to Run?
+1. Run through IntelliJ IDEA

+2. From the root directory run _mvn clean install_
+After the successful build run _java -jar target/order-service.jar_

+3. When building the application docker plugin will generate a docker image from the Dockerfile.
+After the successful build from the root directory run the image with _docker-compose up_
+Container's 8090 port will be mapped to th 8090 on the host machine.

 ## DB
 H2 console: http://localhost:8090/imea-systems/h2-console
 JDBC URL: jdbc:h2:mem:imeasystems